mesosphere-backup/dcos-metrics/docs/quickstart/instrumentation.md

 ## Under the hood

-The mesos instance on every agent in DC/OS has several modules plugged into it to adapt the way it works.
+The mesos instance on every agent in DC/OS has several DC/OS specific modules which extend its functionality.
 One of those is a dedicated [isolator module][mesos-isolator] for metrics.
 When a container is started, the module reserves a port for statsd metrics, starts a statsd server process, and injects two variables into the container environment with the host and port for that server.
 Metrics received by that server are tagged with the container ID and sent through to the dcos-metrics collector.

 ## Limitations